AKROGIS/Facility-Processing/New Schema Migration/Editing Facilities.md

 Some issue cannot be resolved by editing the GIS.
 For example:
 * The GIS may be correct, but there is an issue because it disagrees with FMSS -- probably because FMSS needs to be updated.
 * The change is valid but violates the normal QC rules.
-Fore example in general it is an error if two buildings have the same FMSS FACLOCID, but this does happen.
+For example in general it is an error if two buildings have the same FMSS FACLOCID, but this can happen.

 In these cases, the user or DM can create new records in the **gis.QC_ISSUES_EXPLAINED** table.
 The